 This Appendix C is a part of the Interconnection & Operation Agreement between Customer and FPL.

-The Interconnection Tie Line metering facilities are to be located at the EMPP substation.
-Retail metering used when the generators are off-line will be located at the EMPP facility.
+The Interconnection Tie Line metering facilities are to be located at the MEC switchyard which will be constructed by Customer and conveyed to FPL.
+Once conveyed to FPL, the switchyard shall be assigned the name [FPL’s Midway North Substation].
+Retail metering used when the generators are off-line will be located at the MEC facility.

 Metering Facilities to be furnished by FPL